merkede/podcast-website/content/projects/jsmediation/index.md

 {{< figure src="image001.png" caption="A motorised valve, typically costing £25" >}}

 A motorised valve is comprised of the following:
 - (1) Powerhead also known as an actuator (the silver box at the top)
 - (2) The 2 or 3 port body (the brass part underneath)

-In addition, the actuator (silver box on top) contains the follow and more inside it
+In addition, the actuator (silver box on top) contains the follow and more inside it:
 - Micro switch
 - Spring return
 - Synchron motor